KISS - Elder Statesmen, Elder Statement?

 "It's still KISS's world, we just happen to be living in it."

-I'm not the biggest KISS fan in that world, so it may seem strange to be reflecting on something that happened in KISS conversation ten years ago.
+I'm not the biggest KISS fan in that world, so it may seem strange to be reflecting on something that happened in KISS conversation more than twenty years ago.

 But it was actually more recent KISS activities that led me to recall that conversation in the first place...

-When the ticket scramble started for the KISS UK arena shows that took place in May 2010, I was one of the seemingly very few rock fans in the country who had no interest in those tickets, even though they were selling like Hotter than Hell cakes.
+When the ticket scramble started for the UK dates on the band's current End Of The Road world tour, I was one of the seemingly very few rock fans in the country who had no interest in those tickets, even though they were selling like Hotter than Hell cakes and, if the talk, tour title is to be believed, the last opportunity to see the face painted rock n roll circus (in every respect) come to town.

-But there were, of course, very specific reasons for both the high demand, and my low interest.
+But that's more to do with ere were, of course, very specific reasons for both the high demand, and my low interest.

 The KISS fever was primarily because the 2010 shows were their first set of dates (excluding Festival appearances) in the UK for eleven years, including their first date in Scotland since 1992; KISS were also promoting Sonic Boom, the first KISS studio album in over a decade.